 - Louis Wittenburg, around since 1901, knows its business and is ready to supply all of the Halloween needs of our Centrum dwelling families and visitors.

 - Dam in Oost has an incredible array of Halloween and many other holiday items.
 You can shop in-store or order online.

 Watch a Movie!
 My kids are either bored or terrified by the movies I remember from my (admittedly long ago) childhood.
-Thankfully, here is link to current family-friendly fare on Netflix.
+Thankfully, Rotten Tomatoes has created a listing of family-friendly but frightful films to help you choose.
 Popcorn, costumes, and a good spooky movie—you've got this Halloween covered!

 When the kids go to bed, all of you Dutch learners/scary movie aficionados might consider watching the Dutch film The Vanishing (available for rent on Apple TV) based on the story The Golden Egg by native Amsterdammer Tim Krabbé (brother of actor Jeroen Krabbé).
 It was made into a Hollywood film (with a very young Sandra Bullock) but the original is much scarier.
 And it's good practice for your Dutch!

 Spooky within Amsterdam

 The blood of condemned prisoners is said to have flowed through Blood Street as it drained into the canal, and Spook Alley is the eternal home of the ghost of Helena, who killed her sister in a fit of jealousy.
 Nearby Dam Square is known after dark as home to the spirits of victims of the witch trials, while the nearby Amsterdam Dungeon, itself built over a medieval cemetery, offers a chilling exhibit of the city’s darker past.